DavidLacour/VizInt/README.md

 This repository contains a comprehensive framework for training and evaluating robust vision models on CIFAR-10 and TinyImageNet datasets.
 The framework includes various model architectures, robustness techniques, and visualization tools.

-The defauls command shoud create folders in the directories above the VizInt git repo folders train everything and evaluate everything.
+The defauls commands shoud create folders in the directories above the VizInt git repo folders train everything and evaluate everything.
 It could take more than one day with a gaming laptop GPU.

 python main.py --dataset cifar10